 Our beach guide covers most of them in more detail and includes a map, but some options include:

-- Yaverland (near Sandown, but a bit windier and less busy)
+- Yaverland - near Sandown, but a bit windier and less busy - famous for dinosaur fossils.

-- Players Beach (sandy at low tide, not much space at high tide)
+- Players Beach - sandy at low tide, not much space at high tide, tends to stink of seaweed.

-- Totland Bay (quite stony but with a lovely outlook and sand at low tide)
+- Totland Bay - quite stony but with a lovely outlook and sand at low tide, not much beach at high tide.

-- Orchard Bay (private beach which the public can use, long walk but has a Famous-Five quality)
+- Orchard Bay - private beach which the public can use.
+Requires a long walk but has a Famous-Five quality.

-- Whale Chine (very hard to access now without an abseiling rope, so very isolated.
-Walk along from an adjacent beach.)
+- Whale Chine - very hard to access without an abseiling rope, so very isolated.
+Walk along from an adjacent beach such as Atherfield or Shepherd's Chine.

 2. Isle of Wight Historic Churches and Religious Retreats